 She adds that it also provides an opportunity to create awareness about solar PV products and how domestic users can go about disposing of their components at the end of its lives, since heading into rural areas for collection will be a challenge.

-Currently, the only licensed PV waste management service provider in South Africa is Reclite SA, which issues a recycling certificate to a customer if a quote is successfully fulfilled.
+Reclite SA is one of only a few licensed PV waste management service providers in South Africa and issues a recycling certificate to a customer if a quote is successfully fulfilled.

 She says the cost per panel to recycle is about R200, or R100 per square meter, when working on a 1 200 panel per week recycling scale at the recycler.